Plasmaware/P.L.WARE-Unity-ButtonAPI/README.md

 ## 1. Introduction

-The Meowijuana Button API is a lightweight, easy-to-use library for creating ImGUI (Immediate Mode GUI) elements within Unity game mods.
+The P.L.WARE Button API is a lightweight, easy-to-use library for creating ImGUI (Immediate Mode GUI) elements within Unity game mods.
 It simplifies the process of adding common UI controls like buttons, toggles, sliders, and managed windows, allowing mod developers to quickly build user interfaces for their cheats or tools.
 This API supports both IL2CPP and Mono-backend Unity games.

-This document provides a comprehensive guide on how to integrate and use the Meowijuana Button API in your projects.
+This document provides a comprehensive guide on how to integrate and use the P.L.WARE Button API in your projects.

 ## 2. Key Features

 *   **Simple API:** Intuitive methods for adding UI elements with minimal boilerplate.
 *   **Common Controls:** Buttons, toggles, float/int sliders, text fields, text areas, and labels.
-*   **Managed Windows:** Draggable and resizable windows to encapsulate your UI.
+*   **Managed Windows:** Draggable and resizable windows to encapsulate your UI (`PLWindow`).
-*   **Watermark:** Customizable on-screen watermark to display cheat name, version, username, time, and FPS.
+*   **Watermark:** Customizable on-screen watermark to display cheat name, version, username, time, and FPS (`PLWatermark`).
 *   **Sub-Sections:** Helper methods to visually group UI elements within windows.
 *   **Customizable Styles:** Supports custom `GUIStyle` and `GUILayoutOption` for all elements.
 *   **IL2CPP & Mono Support:** Designed to work seamlessly with modding frameworks for both types of Unity games.

 ## 3. Getting Started & Setup

-To use the Meowijuana Button API, you'll typically be creating a DLL (Dynamic Link Library) that gets loaded into the target Unity game by a mod loader.
+To use the P.L.WARE Button API, you'll typically be creating a DLL (Dynamic Link Library) that gets loaded into the target Unity game by a mod loader.

 ### Project Setup (General)